After doing a few adjustments to the vehicle we leave Mareeba after

 around the town while we wait for our train trip.

-At 1.30pm we are on the Gulflander for our short trip of 30k and return to
+At 1.30pm we are on the Gulflander for our short trip of 30k and return

-trips and tea and damper trips but the Robertson luck
+comprising BBQ trips and tea and damper trips but the Robertson luck

 continues and we are one week too late as they have stopped.
 They also

 have the usual weekly trip to Croydon, stop overnight and return the

 seen it all as the line parallels the road.

-Whilst this train is an interesting beast more like a truck on rails I think
+Whilst this train is an interesting beast more like a truck on rails I

-a good overview of the countryside, the properties
+excellent and gives a good overview of the countryside, the properties

 adjoining the line and some local gossip as well.
 If you look at the

 Worth doing?
 Yep, but only once.